 UCAS Extra provides another opportunity for you to get a university place if you don’t hold any offers from your five UCAS choices.
-This could be because you didn’t receive offers, or because you declined offers.
+This could be because you didn’t receive offers or because you declined them.

 If you included five choices in your UCAS application and don’t hold any offers, you have the option to use UCAS Extra – and it’s a free service.